 - Investigate possible intrusions, raising confirmed or suspected intrusions to the Response team as appropriate to the risk

-- Coordinate with IT operations to remediate identified issues
+- Coordinate with IT operations (internal or outsourced) to track and remediate identified issues

 A security program that has not prepared for the eventuality of failure is a failed security program.
 Incidents are inevitable in any security organization, regardless of size or budget.
 The degree to which organizations are prepared for these events is what determines whether the organization survives or suffers significant costs or even business failure.